icebreaker2/lawnmover/lawnmover_utils/README.md

     * Slave responds with id received from Byte 1 to Byte 2 (e. g.
 0x00 0x01)
   * Interpretation of the bytes (e. g. bool, int, long, float)
 * Each 9 Byte command conists of 2 byte command id, 4 byte command value and tailing 2 byte command id for acknowledging the command, and the end of the communication as Byte 9

-# spi slave *N*
-* An Arduino interrupt routine implementation for SPI with minimal interface
-* Is not thread-safe
-* Is a Singleton (but not enforced, not reentrant).
-There can be only one SPI Interrupt routine per application.
-* Does not work with ESP32 boards due to compilation issues using ISR

-# watchdog *N*
-* A watchdog to cut critical loads from power or just enable some fallback measurements if any "event" happens
-* An event may be that after some elapsed time a counter was not incremented enough.
-Not reaching the threshold may then result in safety procedures called to disable some pins, loads, or others.
-* Does not work with ESP32 boards due to compilation issues using the arduino timer syntax